Weather Averages for Malta in October

 19th October 2014

 Each year, Vittoriosa hosts Alarme – a military re-enactment which depicts the time Napoleon landed in Malta and the subsequent French conquest in 1798.
-The re-enactment starts at 11am and lasts for around 45 minutes.
+The re-enactment starts at 11am at St John's Cavalier in Birgu and lasts for around 45 minutes.
 Alarme also includes a re-enactment of the time period from the conquest up until 1800, when the French surrendered to the British.

 10th October 2014 to 12th October 2014